-- 4.1 During the Election Period this policy prohibits a Council decision: - a) Relating to the employment or remuneration of the Chief Executive Officer but not to the appointment or remuneration of an Acting Chief Executive officer; - b) That commits the Council to expenditure exceeding one per cent of the Council's income from general rates, municipal charges, service rates and charges in the preceding financial year; - c) That could reasonably be deferred until the next Council is in place; - d) That would enable the use of Council's resources in a way that is intended to influence, or likely to influence voting at an election; or - e) That the Council considers should not be made during an Election Period. - 4.2 Where possible, the Chief Executive Officer will schedule matters for the Council to ensure that Council decisions are made either prior to the commencement, or after the conclusion, of the Election Period.
+- a) Relates to the appointment or remuneration of the Chief Executive Officer but not to the appointment or remuneration of an Acting Chief Executive Officer; - b) Commits the Council to expenditure exceeding one per cent (1%) of the Council's income from general rates, municipal charges and service rates and charges in the preceding financial year; or - c) Could be reasonably deferred until the next Council is in place; or - d) Should not be made during an election period.

+99. Council meetings during the Election Period